region-spotteR/conora_chronologies/Readme.md

 ## Overview of code execution

-1. `country_settings.py`: Retrieve the coountry specific settings
+1. `country_settings.py`: Retrieve the country specific settings
 2. `extract_data` : Download the data and create an ordered data structure
 3. `transform_enrich` : Enrich the data with aggregations and simulations in preparation for plots/tables
 4. `visuals_plotly`: Create tables/plots etc.